-- 106 Reis Road property is proposing to acquire an additional parcel of land to the northeast of approximately 0.28ha. - Based on the water quantity results presented in the Gemtec report, the existing well on site is capable of providing sufficient water quantity for typical commercial developments in the area. - Based on the water quality results presented in the Gemtec report, the results of the physical, chemical, and bacteriological groundwater analyses indicate that the water quality in the supply aquifer meets the ODWQS MAC and MCCRT and is considered to be safe for consumption. - Based on the septic system analysis presented in the Gemtec Hydrogeology Investigation report, to continue the use of the conventional system installed at 106 Reis Road, the hard surface area of the property cannot exceed a total of 72% hard surface area. - The requirements for Stormwater Management have been based on the original drainage design found in the Engineering Report of the Site Plan Agreement.
+- 122 Reis Road property is proposing sell a portion of its parcel of land to the southwest of approximately 0.28ha. - Based on the water quantity results presented in the Gemtec report, the existing well on site is capable of providing sufficient water quantity for typical commercial developments in the area. - Based on the water quality results presented in the Gemtec report, the results of the physical, chemical, and bacteriological groundwater analyses indicate that the water quality in the supply aquifer meets the ODWQS MAC and MCCRT and is considered to be safe for consumption. - Based on the septic system analysis presented in the Gemtec Hydrogeology Investigation report, the existing conventional system installed at 122 Reis Road is sufficient to service the site after the proposed lot line adjustment. - The requirements for Stormwater Management have been based on the original drainage design found in the Engineering Report of the Site Plan Agreement.
 The City has interpreted the requirements and have stated that all sites within the subdivision must ensure the combined runoff coefficient of the site does not exceed 0.775, or SWM measures will have to be implemented. - Based on the current and future drainage characteristics of the site, the combined runoff coefficients were calculated to be less than 0.775 for both the 5- and 100-year storm events, which also accounts for a 25% increase under the 100-year event.
 Therefore, the site is not required to implement any Stormwater Management. - The proposed work will utilize Best Management Practices (BMP) wherever possible.
-BMP's will be implemented at the lot and conveyance levels.
+BMP's will be implemented at the lot and conveyance levels. - Quality Control will be provided through low sloped enhanced grass swales, in combination with infiltration facilities and rock flow check dams.